Free up to 1MM monthly messages. No credit card required.

 Unicorn, and more recently, decacorn.
 We’ve all heard the term – companies valued at $1 billion and $10 billion respectively.
-Looking at these companies over the last decade, there’s a driving force behind them causing them to expand at massive scale, and in a bigger picture, reshaping the way humans interact.
-And that driving force is delivering online experiences to connect people to each other and allow them to interact in realtime.
+Looking at these companies over the last decade, there’s a driving force behind them causing them to expand ata massive scale, and in a bigger picture, reshaping the way humans interact.
+And that driving force is delivering online experiences to connect people to each other and allow them to interact in real time.

 There are three driving forces behind the rise of connected experiences, across every industry and vertical.